bohendo/blog-content/recipes/shahi-paneer.md

-# How to Cook Paneer Butter Masala
+# How to Cook Shahi Paneer

 ## Ingredients